 - when a particular fish was running or a flower blooming

 Once you go below the surface, the language has a profound connection to nature, exemplified by the many different types of names for wind and rain we are talking about here.

 It is a beautiful example of the same human intelligence we have today, yet applied in a completely different way.
 The intelligence of very thoughtfully and deliberately taking the results of their keen powers of observation and applying those results into words and language.

 A language that then helped to unify and connect the people through their experiences.

 The Hawaiian Language Perpetuates the Hawaiian Culture

 Another essential part of the language and naming things from the natural world is how they are linked to a specific place.

-This is extensive in Hawaiian Chants which will name a rain during a chant which was observed or experienced in a particular place.
+This is extensive in Hawaiian Chants, which will name a rain during a chant that was observed or experienced in a particular place.

 For example, Kulu pakakahi is a special type of rain that appears in Ni’ihau in November.

 You know when you study these names, there is nothing impulsive or careless about them.